EricBisceglia/NoBleme.com/README.md

 6. Run the file called `fixtures.php` in your browser, it is located at the root of the project and will initialize the database.

+7. Run the file called `tests.php` in your browser, it is located at the root of the project and will confirm everything is working as intended.

 This is it, you now have a working local copy of NoBleme.
 It's that simple!
 Everything's here, including randomly generated data for most features of the website.
 Try logging in as either one of the demo users, they're useful when testing features that rely on user permissions, they require no passwords (as long as `dev_mode` is enabled in `main.conf.php`) and their nicknames are: `Banned`, `User`, `Prude`, `Mod`, and `Admin`.

 In case the `main.conf.php` part is overwhelming, it might help you if I shared what my local configuration looks like in my own development environment: